saulpierotti/markdown_notebook/LB2.md

 * A secondaary structure is a local motive of order
 * There are at least 8 types of secondary structures

-## History of Secondary Structure Prediction
-* Secondary structures were predicted by Linus Pauling and Robert Corey in 1951 on the basis of H bonding and cooperativity criteria, before the first crystal structure
-	* Pauling got the Nobel prize in chemistry 1954 (for secondary structures!) and in 1962
-* NN proved to be the best tool for predicting secondary structure
-* The prediction of secondary structure is a bioinformatics success story
-* The first attempt at SS prediction was in 1957
-* Myoglobin was the first prtoein to be solved at atomic resolution in 1960
-* The PDB was born in 1973 with 15 structures
-* First generation SS prediction methods (1960-1970) were based on single residue propensities, often averaged over a sliding window
-	* An example is the Chou-Fasman method
-* Second generation methods (1970-1990) were based on joint probabilities, and so started to investigate the context in which residues were found
-	* Here they started also to use NN
-	* An example is the GOR method
-	* Accuracy stalled at 60%
-* Third generation methods (1990) integrate evolutionary information by using sequence profiles
-	* They were the first to break 70% accuracy
-	* Seminal Rost and Sanders 1994 paper

 ## Helices
 * Alpha helices are self-organizing local structures
 	* They are local in the sense that they do not involve long-range interactions